nihilistas-suenos/bot1/README.md

-# bot1
+# Welcome from the Iberian Peninsula

-First version bot.
+This is the first version of our both.
+We hope you enjoy.